cristianmirse/cristianmirse/README.md

   ---

-  <div style="color: black;" align="center">I'm a passionate programmer who enjoys learning and exploring various technologies.
+  <div align="center">I'm a passionate programmer who enjoys learning and exploring various technologies.
 I love creating projects that challenge me and allow me to grow as a developer.</div>

   ### Technologies and tools I use: